 Such problems require out-of-the-box thinking and the ability to tap into previous experience in order to solve them.
 A multidisciplinary approach is usually called for which combines operational, technological, risk management and business principles.

 Accounting experience is always preferred as the internal audit function has a lot in common with the role of accountants.
 It is because of this reason that most internal auditors have an accounting background or even professional accounting certifications.

 This is not a mandatory requirement in all cases, but it is definitely something that can add value to your CV as an internal auditor.

 Project management skills

 Some internal audit tasks can be big enough to qualify as independent projects in their own right.
-Auditors must then put on their project management hats in order to effectively plan, executive and report on such audit missions.
+Auditors must then put on their project management hats in order to effectively plan, execute and report on such audit missions.

-Planning for audit projects starts with understanding the goals of the project, the resources available, the timelines, manpower needs, cross department support, external consultants etc. Once the requirements are in place, a plan must be drawn up and goals, deliverables and responsibilities stated.
+Planning for audit projects starts with understanding the goals of the project, the resources available, the timelines, manpower needs, cross-department support, external consultants, etc. Once the requirements are in place, a plan must be drawn up and goals, deliverables, and responsibilities stated.